U.S. landlords, retailers play hardball as mall rent collections plunge

 After a decade of change that has shaken up the U.S. retail landscape and driven some out of business, Zeitlin says mall rents need to fall anyway for retailers’ brick-and-mortar strategies to make sense.

-One of Coach’s landlords is the United States’ biggest mall operator- Simon Property Group, which reports first quarter results later on Monday.
+One of Coach’s landlords is the United States’ biggest mall operator- Simon Property Group (SPG.N), which reports first quarter results later on Monday.

-The company’s outlook on the next few months will be more closely watched than ever before, as it begins to slowly reopen malls, while dealing with tenants that have either gone out of business or are nearing the edge.

 “Here’s the problem- a lot of the other smaller retailers can void their leases and have recourse to stop paying rent if those big anchor stores aren’t there any more.” said Scott Crowe, chief investment strategist at CenterSquare.